 Alabama, Arizona, Arkansas, Florida, Iowa, Texas, and West Virginia.
-Seven other states have dog racing taxes on the books but have no in-state dog racing: Colorado, Connecticut, Kansas, Oregon, Rhode Island, South Dakota, and Wisconsin.
-Some states without live dog racing allow betting on simulcast dog racing; they include Idaho, Montana, and New Hampshire.
+Six other states have dog racing taxes on the books but have no in-state dog racing: Connecticut, Kansas, Oregon, Rhode Island, South Dakota, and Wisconsin.
+A number of states without live dog racing allow betting on simulcast dog racing.